 - 5 elective units

-The course combines theoretical and practical clinical work placement experience.
-The theoretical component of the course provides the student with the relevant knowledge required to work in the primary health care sector.
+The pathology course combines theoretical and practical work placement experience.
+The theoretical component of the course provides students with the relevant knowledge required to work in the primary health care sector.

-The practical clinical placement experience provides students with the clinical knowledge and skills for students to work in a clinical setting on completion of the qualification.
+The practical placement experience provides students with the clinical knowledge and skills to work in a practical setting on completion of the qualification.

-To view a list of the units of competencies offered by Health Industry Training, click on the ‘Download Course Outline’ button on the left hand side of this page.
+To view the pathology course outline, including the recommended order in which to complete your units, click on the ‘Download Course Outline’ button on the left hand side of this page.